-Article by Regina Duffy, writer for the Communication and Service Promotion team and library events and program coordinator for the Scholarly Outreach team.
-Photos by Alice Bampton, digital image specialist and senior writer on the Communication and Service Promotion team.
+Article by Alice Bampton, digital image specialist and senior writer on the Communication and Service Promotion team.